threadly/auroraArc/README.md

 # AuroraArc
 This project is in extremely early phases.
-Unless interested in contributing, I would look elsewhere.
+Unless interested in contributing, I would keep looking before bringing this into your projects.

-Hopefully given enough time this will first function as a basic (not noteworthy) mysql jdbc driver.
-Once functioning well there, it will continue to be extended to take advantage of Amazon's aurora database's specific failover functionality as well as secondary read capabilities.

-The end goal is to have a light weight (though not necessairly dependency free), high performance driver focused around amazon aurora's functionality.
-If future similar databases come out in the future we may expand this project to handle their specific functionality as well (google I am looking at you).
+Primary goals:
+* Small footprint
+* High performance
+* Few dependencies, but not necessairly dependency free

+Initially this project will be a layer of connection management on top of the normal MySQL java jdbc connector.
+Allowing aurora functionality, and robust failover, while depending on a battle tested driver.
+In addition to handling aurora's robust and fast failover, it is also designed to handling reading from the secondary read replica servers.

+Eventually this driver may end up replacing the mysql jdbc driver dependency with a ground up implementation in order to gain specific performance gains.